To contact me:

 As you'll quickly realize, I concentrate on highly engineered, tour-de-force pieces that represent the best of their time and could not be easily replicated today.
 The more clever and contrived the better.
 In my choice of pieces, I also pay attention to the intrinsic beauty of the engineering and design.
 I want to celebrate engineering so good, it has almost turned into art.

 Working on this old stuff forces me to deal with the very fundamentals of electronics (and electro-mechanics).
 The principles are exactly the same as today, but nothing is hidden in mysterious circuits - you can understand and fix everything.
 Years of Moore's law has sure given us gobs of transistors, oceans of memory and a glut of gigacycles, but many times, particularly in consumer hardware, these are simply used to cover up poor and inefficient designs - and resource devouring software.
 What Intel giveth, Microsoft taketh away, as they say.
 It often irritates me that my PC takes several seconds to react to a simple command, in which time it must have executed billions of unnecessary instructions and consumed a few gigabytes of memory, no one knowing exactly what for anymore.
-Nothing like this in old high-end hardware: designs are pure and efficient, and the lack of resources is compensated by engineering mastery and immense cleverness, which is a joy to reverse engineer.
+Nothing like this in old hardware: designs are pure and efficient, and the lack of resources is compensated by engineering mastery and immense cleverness, which is a joy to reverse engineer.
 Not only does it teach us timeless electrical fundamentals and engineering tricks, but it also gives us a much better appreciation of today's tech.
 How did all the technology we take for granted came to be?
 It will make you a far better engineer and inventor if you take the time to be a thorough student of the inventions of your illustrious predecessors.

 Finally, and this is the cherry on the cake, I sometimes get the privilege to actually meet the very inventors, engineers and entrepreneurs that built this exceptional machines.
 And then I can actually engage in knowledgeable engineering conversations with them!
-I have met the inventor of the laser diode, of the Xerox Alto, the IBM 1401, the Ethernet, and many of the people that build and programmed the Apollo guidance computer.
+I have met the inventors of the laser diode, of the Xerox Alto, the IBM 1401, the Ethernet, and many of the people that build and programmed the Apollo guidance computer.
 And that, my friends, is priceless.